parker-giles/undergrad-projects/README.md

-# undergrad-projects
+<h1>Undergraduate Projects</h1>
-A small collection of statistics and mathematics projects/exercises I completed during my undergraduate tenure.
+A small collection of statistics and mathematics coding projects I completed during my undergraduate tenure.

 The "undergraduate_projects" folder contains several of these.